kubernetes/website/docs/concepts/workloads/pods/pod-lifecycle.md

    If the readiness probe fails, the endpoints controller removes the Pod's IP address from the endpoints of all Services that match the Pod.
 The default state of readiness before the initial delay is `Failure`.
-If a Container does not provide a readiness probe, the dfault state is `Success`.
+If a Container does not provide a readiness probe, the default state is `Success`.

 ### When should you use liveness or readiness probes?